Skip to main content

 A solid foundation

 Babies have lots of immediate needs and some seem very obvious such as sleeping, feeding, and being comfortable.
-Equally important is babies' need to feel cared for, safe, and connected to.
+Equally important is their need to feel cared for, safe, and connected to.
 This might sound simple, but it doesn't mean it’s easy to do.
 Having a baby in the house can be exhausting and stressful.
 But by taking the time to engage with them —reading stories, singing songs, or making silly faces — you are meeting these needs in the same way that feeding them meets their needs when they’re hungry.

 You can’t spoil a baby with love and affection.
 In fact, that love and affection is exactly what a baby's brain needs to grow up emotionally healthy!
 Your attention is the single greatest gift you can give them at this stage.
 It will help cement the bonds between you and give them the tools they need to better understand the confusing world around them.
 It helps them become resilient and deal with any difficulties they face, too.
 So don’t worry about molly coddling them, the more time and love you give them the better.